kubernetes/enhancements/keps/sig-auth/541-external-credential-providers/README.md

 Credential provider should ensure validity of the credentials it returns and return an error if it cannot provide valid credentials.

-In case client gets `401 Unauthorized` response status from remote endpoint when using credentials from a provider, client should re-execute the provider, ignoring `expirationTimestamp`.
+In case the client gets a `401 Unauthorized` response status from the remote endpoint when using credentials from a provider, the client should re-execute the provider and disregard the `expirationTimestamp`.

 ### Test Plan